willf/florentius/investigation.md

-# Paths through the Labyrinth of Florensis
+# Paths through the Labyrinth of Florentius

 Florentius was a tenth-century monk in northern Spain, a scribe and a good one.